ga-wdi-lessons/intro_backend_via_php/readme.md

 ## Framing

+This is going to be a rather "talky" class during which we'll touch on the main part of what happens when you go to or send data to a website.

+## Dramatis Personae

 A **server** is a computer that receives **requests** for data and **responds** to them.
 It "serves" data.

 The job of your browser is to "interpret" the data.